-MLS 200: Intro to Medical Laboratory Science & Phlebotomy (& Lab) MLS 310: Serology BIO 205: Human Anatomy and Physiology I (+lab) BIO 206: Human Anatomy and Physiology II (+lab) BIO 304: Biochemistry (+lab)
+MLS 310: Serology

+BIO 206: Human Anatomy and Physiology II (+lab)

+BIO 304: Biochemistry (+lab)

-MLS 420 : Medical Laboratory Science Case Studies (Capstone)
+MLS 420: Medical Laboratory Science Case Studies (Capstone)

 This course builds on the learning gained during MLS 485 Medical Laboratory Science Internship through a series of seminars on current topics in medical laboratory science.
 Students will also partner with faculty or lab mentors to conduct and publicly present a research project on a topic of concern in medical laboratory practice.